stanfordnlp/coqa-baselines/codalab.md

-# How to run CoQA's DrQA + PGNet model on Codalab?
+# How to run a trained model on Codalab and submit it for evaluation?

+We use [Codalab](https://worksheets.codalab.org/) to evaluate models and display their scores on the [leaderboard](https://stanfordnlp.github.io/coqa/).
+We show you how to run DrQA+PGNet pretrained model but you could use a similar set up for your model.

 Before you run on Codalab, first you have to make sure you have a docker environment that can run your code.
 In the DrQA+PGNet case, we require torch=0.4.0, pycorenlp, torchtext==0.2.1, gensim.
 You can create your own docker that satisifies your requirements, or you can use existing ones on https://hub.docker.com/.
-We recommend https://hub.docker.com/r/floydhub which contains almost every deep-learning framework dockers.
+We recommend https://hub.docker.com/r/floydhub which contains dockers for almost every deep-learning framework.
 We will use https://hub.docker.com/r/floydhub/pytorch/tags/, particularly, 0.4.0-gpu.cuda9cudnn7-py3.33.
-However this docker does not contain pycorenlp, torchtext==0.2.1 gensim, so we install these requirements using pip after launching the environment.
+However this docker does not contain pycorenlp, torchtext==0.2.1 gensim, so we install them later using pip.
-Follow these steps one by one to run our model on the codalab.
+Follow these steps one by one to run our model on Codalab.

 ## 1. Install codalab client to upload data from command line
 See https://github.com/codalab/codalab-worksheets/wiki/CLI-Basics#installation